 Sample Position Descriptions

-Here are some sample volunteer position descriptions created by nonprofits participating in VIP 360 and VIP Manager Corps, two programs developed and delivered in partnership with United Way of King County:
+Here are some sample volunteer position descriptions created by nonprofits participating in United Way's Volunteer Impact Partnership programs:

 - Website Developer position description from Lambert House

 - Volunteer Coordinator position description from Senior Services

 - Photography Coordinator position description from Recovery Cafe